Licensure, Registration, and/or Certification Required:

 - Demonstrated ability to effectively make critical, independent decisions.

-- Must sit, stand, walk, lift, squat, bend, twist, crawl, kneel, climb, and reach above shoulders throughout the workday.
+- Must be able to sit, stand, walk, lift, squat, bend, reach above shoulders, and twist frequently throughout the workday.

 - Must be able to: